 Phase: Implementation

 If circumstances force you to run with extra privileges, then determine the minimum access level necessary.
 First identify the different permissions that the software and its users will need to perform their actions, such as file read and write permissions, network socket permissions, and so forth.
-Then explicitly allow those actions while denying all else [R.250.2].
+Then explicitly allow those actions while denying all else [REF-76].
 Perform extensive input validation and canonicalization to minimize the chances of introducing a separate vulnerability.
 This mitigation is much more prone to error than dropping the privileges in the first place.

 Phases: Operation; System Configuration